wagtail/wagtail/docs/contributing/css_guidelines.rst

 The guidelines are included in a ``.scss-lint.yml`` file so that you can check that your code conforms to the style guide.

-Run the linter from the wagtail project root with ``scss-lint .``.
+Run the linter with ``scss-lint .`` from the wagtail project root.
 You'll need to have the linter installed to do this.
-You can get it by running
+You can get it by
+running:

 .. code-block:: bash